fusonic/chive/README.md

 Announcement (July 2014): Chive is no longer actively developed nor maintained
 =====
-Announcement (July 2014): Chive is no longer actively developed nor maintained When chive was build back in 2009, we were very dissatisfied with the existing tools available.
+When chive was build back in 2009, we were very dissatisfied with the existing tools available.
 One of the most important features of chive was the ability to inline-edit mysqldata and to quickly search through the list of tables in a nice and fast gui.
 Another goal was to provide a database tool which is build on a well architectured codebase.
 This was 2009 and chive was a really nice replacement for the good old phpmyadmin.

 Since 2009 a lot has changed.
 First, phpmyadmin, supports all of the features out of the box now, which have made chive unique back in 2009.